SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Bark Ward

-You gain the ability to impersonate a Bark Ward to protect you.
-As a bonus action, you can gain 4 temporary hit points for each level you have in this class.
-You can use this power a number of times a day equal to your proficiency bonus.
+You can use your bonus action and expend a use your Wild Shape feature to cover yourself with regenerating bark.
+While the bark is active, you gain 4 temporary hit points at the start of each of your turn, including the turn when you used this feature.
+The temporary hit points are increased to 6 at 6th level, 8 at 10th level, and 10 at 14th level.
+The bark lasts for one minute, or until you become incapacitated.

 * Expanded Spells

-	I	Shield, Fog Cloud
+	I	Entangling Strike, Shield

-	II	Blur, Flame Blade
+	II	Lesser Restoration, Spike Growth

 	III	Protection from Energy, Dispel Magic

-	IV	Fire Shield, Death Ward
+	IV	Aura of Vivacity, Freedom of Movement

-	V	Hold Monster, Greater Restoration
+	V	Greater Restoration, Hold Monster